 Offshore jurisdictions for US poker rooms

-What are some offshore locations for online poker rooms that have customers in the United States?
+What are some locations for offshore online poker rooms that have customers in the United States?
 Good examples for these locations would be the Caribbean Islands and Central America.
 Popular offshore jurisdictions include:

 - Antigua and Barbuda